rahulraimau/Fish-Image-Classification/readme.md

 Multiclass Fish Image Classification
-This project provides a robust solution for classifying fish images into 11 species categories using a variety of deep learning models.
-It offers a comprehensive approach, including the development of a custom Convolutional Neural Network (CNN) and the fine-tuning of five pre-trained models.
-The project also includes a user-friendly Flask web application for real-time predictions, making it a complete end-to-end solution for fish image classification.

-This repository is structured to showcase different deep learning techniques and their effectiveness, serving as a practical guide for model development, evaluation, and deployment.

-Skills Developed
-This project offers a great opportunity to gain hands-on experience with a wide range of skills essential for a career in machine learning and data science:

-Deep Learning: Training and fine-tuning neural networks.

-Python: Scripting and application development.

-TensorFlow/Keras: Building and managing deep learning models.

-Flask: Deploying machine learning models as web applications.

-Data Preprocessing: Preparing image data for model training.

-Transfer Learning: Leveraging powerful pre-trained models for new tasks.

-Model Evaluation: Using metrics like accuracy, precision, and recall to assess performance.

-Visualization: Creating plots to understand model behavior.

-Model Deployment: Creating a practical, deployed application.

-Project Goal and Approach
-The primary goal is to accurately classify fish images into 11 distinct species.
-To achieve this, the project explores and compares two key deep learning strategies:

-Training a Custom CNN from scratch: This involves building a neural network architecture specifically tailored for this problem.

-Fine-tuning five pre-trained models using transfer learning: This approach leverages the powerful feature extraction capabilities of models like VGG16, ResNet50, MobileNetV2, InceptionV3, and EfficientNetB0, which were originally trained on massive datasets like ImageNet.

-The project follows a systematic approach:

-Data Preparation: Images are preprocessed and augmented (e.g., rotated, zoomed, flipped) to improve model robustness.

-Model Training: Both the custom CNN and pre-trained models are trained on the prepared dataset, and the best-performing versions are saved.

-Evaluation and Comparison: Each model is evaluated using a suite of metrics, and a detailed comparison is made to determine the most effective architecture.

-Deployment: A Flask web application is developed to demonstrate real-time predictions on user-uploaded images.
+Project Overview
+This repository hosts a comprehensive deep learning project dedicated to the multiclass classification of fish images into 11 distinct species categories.
+The project explores both training a Custom Convolutional Neural Network (CNN) from scratch and leveraging transfer learning with five powerful pre-trained models: VGG16, ResNet50, MobileNetV2, InceptionV3, and EfficientNetB0.

+Beyond model development and rigorous evaluation, this project culminates in a Flask-based web application that enables real-time predictions on user-uploaded fish images, offering a practical demonstration of model deployment.

+Key Features & Technologies
+This project provides hands-on experience and demonstrates proficiency in:

+Deep Learning Fundamentals: Training and fine-tuning neural networks for image classification.

+Python Programming: Core scripting and application logic.

+TensorFlow & Keras: Building, configuring, and managing deep learning models.

+Flask for Model Deployment: Creating a user-friendly web interface for real-time inference.

+Data Preprocessing & Augmentation: Techniques to prepare and enhance image datasets for robust model training.

+Transfer Learning: Effectively utilizing pre-trained architectures for domain-specific tasks.

+Comprehensive Model Evaluation: Analyzing performance using various metrics (accuracy, precision, recall, F1-score, confusion matrices).

+Data Visualization: Plotting training history (accuracy and loss) for insights.

+Problem Statement & Business Applications
+The core objective of this project is to accurately classify fish images into their respective 11 species categories using advanced deep learning techniques.
+This involves training and comparing multiple models, saving their best states, and deploying them within an accessible web application.

+Potential Business Use Cases:

+Fisheries Management: Automated identification of fish species for stock assessment and monitoring.

+Aquaculture: Disease detection and growth monitoring through visual inspection.

+Retail & Quality Control: Ensuring correct labeling and quality assurance for seafood products.

+Environmental Monitoring: Tracking biodiversity and species distribution in aquatic ecosystems.

+Educational Tools: Interactive applications for learning about marine life.

+Approach & Methodology
+The project follows a structured methodology, encompassing data handling, model development, evaluation, and deployment:

+Data Preprocessing and Augmentation:

+Images are rescaled to a [0, 1] range for optimal model input.

+Applied real-time data augmentation (e.g., rotation, zoom, horizontal flipping) using ImageDataGenerator to prevent overfitting and enhance model generalization.

+Model Training:

+Custom CNN: A Convolutional Neural Network architecture is designed and trained from scratch.

+Transfer Learning Models: Pre-trained models (VGG16, ResNet50, MobileNetV2, InceptionV3, EfficientNetB0) are loaded and fine-tuned by unfreezing top layers and adding custom classification heads.

+Models with the highest validation accuracy are saved in the .h5 format.

+Model Evaluation:

+Performance metrics such as accuracy, precision, recall, and F1-score are calculated for each model.

+Confusion matrices are generated to understand class-wise performance.

+Training history (accuracy and loss curves) are visualized to monitor model learning.

+Deployment (Flask Application):

+A lightweight Flask web application is developed to host the trained models.

+The app supports image uploads (.jpg, .jpeg, .png formats).

+It predicts and displays the fish category along with a confidence score.

+It also displays evaluation metrics for the currently selected model.

+Dataset
+Source: A zipped dataset containing fish images categorized into 11 distinct species.
+Examples include animal fish, animal fish bass, fish sea_food black_sea_sprat, etc.

+Processing: Images are loaded and prepared for training and validation using TensorFlow's ImageDataGenerator, which handles resizing, normalization, and augmentation.

 Project Deliverables
-Trained Models: Optimized .h5 files for all six models.
+Trained Models: .h5 files for the Custom CNN, VGG16, ResNet50, MobileNetV2, InceptionV3, and EfficientNetB0 models, representing their best-performing weights.

-Flask Application: A functional web application for real-time fish species prediction.
+Flask Application: app.py and associated HTML/CSS templates for the interactive web predictor.

-Python Scripts: Code for model training, evaluation, and deployment.
+Python Scripts: Separate scripts for model training (train_custom_cnn.py, adapt_vgg16.py, adapt_eff_net.py, etc.), data loading, and utility functions.

-Performance Report: A comprehensive comparison of model metrics and visualizations.
+Comparison Report: Detailed performance metrics and visualizations in a human-readable format, often presented within Jupyter Notebooks or additional markdown files.

 Model Performance Comparison
-This table summarizes the performance of the trained models based on key metrics:
+The table below summarizes the performance of all trained models as of 06:45 PM IST, Saturday, August 09, 2025.

-Model	Accuracy	Precision	Recall	F1-score	Remarks Custom CNN	75.9%	Medium	High	Medium	A lightweight model, shows promise with class imbalance.
-VGG16	80%+	High	High	High	A stable and highly reliable model, ideal for production.
+Model

+Accuracy

+Precision

+Recall

+F1-score

+Remarks

+Custom CNN

+75.9%

+Medium

+High

+Medium

+Lightweight, relatively good for rare classes.

+VGG16

+80%+

+High

+High

+High

+Stable and production-ready.

+ResNet50

+79%+

+High

+Medium

+High

-ResNet50	79%+	High	Medium	High	A very deep architecture, with potential for further tuning.
+Deeper architecture, potential for tuning.

+MobileNetV2

+~78%

+Medium

+Medium

+Medium

-MobileNetV2	~78%	Medium	Medium	Medium	Excellent performance for its size, suitable for mobile deployment.
+Efficient and suitable for mobile deployment.
-InceptionV3	80%+	High	High	High	A strong feature extractor, delivers high accuracy.
-EfficientNetB0	81%+	High	High	High	The top performer, offering the best trade-off between accuracy and model size.

-Export to Sheets
+InceptionV3

+80%+

+High

+High

+High

+Strong feature extractor, robust performance.

+EfficientNetB0

+81%+

+High

+High

+High

+Best overall trade-off: accuracy & size.

-Detailed Classification Report (Custom CNN)
+Detailed Classification Report for Custom CNN
-This classification report for the Custom CNN provides a granular view of its performance on each fish species.
-It highlights the model's strengths and weaknesses, such as high precision for red_mullet but lower performance for a rare class like animal fish bass.
+Here's the detailed classification report for the Custom CNN, highlighting its per-class performance:

 Classification Report for Custom CNN: